jhighman/trua-collect/docs/data-model.md

 A `ProfessionalLicense` represents a single professional license or certification.

 **Attributes**:
-- `category`: string - Category of the license
+- `id`: string - Unique identifier for the license
-- `type`: string - Type of the license
+- `licenseType`: string - Type of the license
-- `class`: string - Class or level of the license
-- `identifier`: string - License identifier or number
+- `licenseNumber`: string - License identifier or number
-- `identifier_descriptor`: string - Description of the identifier
-- `issuer`: string - Organization that issued the license
+- `issuingAuthority`: string - Organization that issued the license
-- `issue_date`: string - When the license was issued (ISO format)
+- `issueDate`: string - When the license was issued (ISO format)
-- `expiration_date`: string - When the license expires (ISO format)
+- `expirationDate`: string - When the license expires (ISO format)
+- `isActive`: boolean - Whether the license is currently active
+- `state`: string - State or province where the license is valid
-- `status`: string - Current status of the license
+- `country`: string - Country where the license is valid
-- `notes`: string - Additional notes about the license
+- `description`: string - Additional details about the license
+- `startDate`: string - When the license became valid (ISO format)
+- `endDate`: string - When the license expires (ISO format)
+- `isCurrent`: boolean - Whether this is a current license

 **Relationships**:
 - Belongs to one `ProfessionalLicenses` collection